slaw469/portfolio-website/README.md

 ### Code Editor Showcase
 A simulated code editor that displays real code examples in various languages and frameworks.
 Features syntax highlighting, line numbers, and tabbed navigation between different technologies.

-## 📝 Customization

-To customize this portfolio for your own use:

-1. Update the `constants/index.js` file with your personal information, skills, and projects
-2. Replace images in the `assets/` directory with your own
-3. Modify 3D models in the `public/` directory if desired
-4. Update component content in the `components/` directory to reflect your skills and experience

 ## 📱 Responsive Design